Blog Post | Staging a Car Crash | RICSAC 3

 A steering angle of 0.5 degrees was given to the Torino and a 1.01 degrees to the Pinto at time = 0 seconds.
 The final results are shown below:

 Here we find excellent agreement overall between the simulation and data.
 The final positions were simulated to better than 0.5 feet and final orientations to within 5 degrees.
 The Torino's pre-impact speed was found to within 1 mph.
 The Delta-V values were found to better than 1.7 mph, and PDOFs to better than 3 degrees.
+Note, here PDOF is defined with 0 degrees directed forwards and 90 degrees to the left.
+This convention means that a frontal collision with a rearward directed force has a PDOF of 180 degrees.

 “Examples of Staged Collisions in Accident Reconstruction,” R. Smith and J. Noga, NHTSA, US DOT.